ResearchComputingServices/parallel-computing/_episodes/08-matlab-vectorization.md

 You could compare your MATLAB code with a single computational core to the default with multiple cores to determine speedup from this feature.
 And inside a `parfor` loop, vectorized operations will not be in turn parallelized.
 So this will affect speedup you see if you parallelize a loop containing computationally intensive vector operations.

-From a Windows Command Prompt or a Linux terminal, you may run the command `matlab -singleCompThread` to use MATLAB without multithreaded vectorized operations.
+From a Windows Command Prompt or a Linux terminal, you may run the command `matlab -singleCompThread` to use MATLAB without multi-threaded vectorized operations.
 From a Mac you need to open a terminal, and run MATLAB using the full folder path to MATLAB, which varies on the particular version.
-For example on my Macbook I would disable parallel vector operations by starting MATLAB using `/Applications/MATLAB_R2017a.app/bin/matlab -singleCompThread`.
+On one particular Macbook, the command could be `/Applications/MATLAB_R2017a.app/bin/matlab -singleCompThread`.